Back-end Engineering Articles

 $ irb

-The "rvm list" command will list all the ruby versions on the machine.
-Now we've just version 2.6.8.
-Finally, the instruction given in the terminal by the command irb will enter you to the Interactive Ruby Console.
-In a later post, we'll talk about IRB in detail: Interactive Ruby Console or IRB.
+“rvm list” command will list all the ruby versions that we have in the machine.
+Now we’ve just the version 2.6.8.
+Irb will enter you to the Interactive Ruby Console

-Step #6- Install other Ruby Versions and Switch between those versions
+Step #6- Install other Ruby Versions and Change versions

 $ rvm install ruby-2.7.0